Pooja389/web_scraper/README.md

 ## python anywhere
 use python anywhere to run the code automatically daily ,so that it checks if price is in the range and send email

+## license
+This project is licensed under the MIT License.
+Feel free to use and modify it.